MetaMask/metamask-docs/wallet/reference/rpc-api.md

 ## eth_requestAccounts

-Requests that the user provide an Ethereum address to be identified by.
+Requests the user to provide their Ethereum address.
 Use this method to [access a user's accounts](../how-to/connect/access-accounts.md).

 This method is specified by [EIP-1102](https://eips.ethereum.org/EIPS/eip-1102).